Who We Are

 visits per year to the Emergency Department—one of the busiest in Montreal

-births per year at its Birthing Centre—the highest delivery rate among McGill University teaching hospitals
+births per year at its Birthing Centre

 626 beds